omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-03/submissions/lab-04-certificate-misconfigurations.md

 No. Modern browsers would not trust this certificate for `example.com`.

 **Analysis:**
-Modern browsers require the Subject Alternative Name (SAN) extension to identify which hostname a certificate is valid for.
-The Common Name (CN) alone is no longer considered sufficient for hostname validation because browsers and standards now rely on SAN as the authoritative source.
-A user would likely see a certificate warning or privacy error indicatin
+Modern browsers require the Subject Alternative Name (SAN) extension to validate the hostname of a website.
+The Common Name (CN) is no longer used for hostname verification because it is considered outdated and less flexible.
+If SAN is missing, the browser cannot confirm that the certificate is valid for the requested domain.
+A user would typically see a browser error such as “Your connection is not private” or a hostname mismatch warning.
-**Would a browser accept this certificate for a web server?**
-No. A browser would not accept this certificate for HTTPS on a web server.

-**Analysis:**
-Extended Key Usage (EKU) defines what purposes a certificate is allowed to be used for.
-A certificate used for HTTPS must include `TLS Web Server Authentication` so the browser knows it is valid for server-side authentication.
-If the certificate only contains `Client Authentication`, the browser would reject it for web server use and the user would likely see a certificate error or secure connection failure.

 ---

-## Scenario 3 — Expired Certificate

-**What happens if this certificate is used today?**
-TLS validation would fail, and the browser would reject the connection.

-**Analysis:**
-Certificates are only valid during the time window between the `Not Before` and `Not After` dates.
-Once the current date is past the expiration date, the certificate is no longer trusted because its validity period has ended.
-Certificate lifecycle management is critical because organizations must renew and replace certificates before they expire or they risk outages.
-A user would likely see a browser warning such as “Your connection is not private” or an error stating the certificate has expired.

-# Lab 04 — Detect Certificate Misconfigurations

-## Overview
-This lab analyzes common certificate misconfigurations and how they break TLS trust.

----

-## Scenario 1 — Missing Subject Alternative Name

-**Would modern browsers trust this certificate?**
-No.

-**Analysis:**
-Browsers require SAN to match the hostname.
-CN alone is not enough.

----

 ## Scenario 2 — Incorrect Extended Key Usage

 **Would a browser accept this certificate for a web server?**
-No.
+No. A browser would reject this certificate for HTTPS.

 **Analysis:**
-It must include TLS Web Server Authentication.
-Client Authentication alone will fail.
+Extended Key Usage (EKU) defines what a certificate is allowed to be used for.
+For HTTPS, the certificate must include `TLS Web Server Authentication`.
+If the certificate only includes `Client Authentication`, it is not valid for server identity.
+Because of this mismatch, the browser will fail validation and block the connection, often showing a certificate usage error or secure connection failure.

 ---

 ## Scenario 3 — Expired Certificate

 **What happens if this certificate is used today?**
-Validation fails.
+TLS validation fails, and the browser will reject the connection.

 **Analysis:**
-The certificate is expired and no longer trusted.
+Certificates are only trusted within their validity period, defined by the “Not Before” and “Not After” fields.
+Once the current date passes the expiration date, the certificate is considered invalid and untrusted.
+This is why certificate lifecycle management is critical in production environments.
+If a certificate expires, users will see warnings such as “Certificate expired” or “Your connection is not private,” which can lead to service outages.

 ---

 ## Scenario 4 — Missing Intermediate Certificate

 **What error would a browser likely display?**
-Chain error / cannot verify issuer.
+The browser would show a trust or chain validation error, such as “Unable to verify issuer” or “Incomplete certificate chain.”

 **Analysis:**
-The browser cannot build a trust chain to a root CA.
+Certificate trust is established through a chain from the leaf certificate to an intermediate CA and finally to a trusted root CA. If the server does not provide the intermediate certificate, the browser cannot build this chain and therefore cannot verify trust.
+Some browsers may attempt to fetch missing intermediates automatically, but others will fail outright.
+This inconsistency can cause intermittent issues across different environments.

 ---

 ## Key Takeaway
-Misconfigurations like missing SAN, wrong EKU, expiration, or missing intermediates break trust even if encryption is correct.
+Certificate misconfigurations are one of the most common causes of TLS failures in real-world systems.
+Even when encryption is functioning correctly, missing SAN fields, incorrect EKU values, expired certificates, or incomplete chains will break trust and cause browsers to reject connections.
+Proper certificate configuration and lifecycle management are critical to maintaining secure and reliable systems.